Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

 \subsection{Inverse wave field extrapolation through an inhomogeneous medium}

 We discuss Huygens' principle for backpropagation through an inhomogeneous lossless medium.
 To show the essence, we consider for simplicity the horizontally layered medium of Figure \ref{Fig4a}, with interfaces (indicated by the yellow solid lines) at $z=500$ m and $z=1500$ m.
 The propagation velocity $c$ is taken constant throughout at 2000 m/s.
 The mass density $\rho$ in the half-spaces $z<500$ m and $z>1500$ m equals 1000 kg/m$^3$ and in the layer $500<z<1500$ m it equals 4000 kg/m$^3$.
 We place again a monopole source at ${\bf x}_S=(0,1200)$ m (indicated by the red star), between the two interfaces.
 The source function is again a Ricker wavelet $s(t)$ with a central frequency of 20 Hz.
-The response to this source, $p({\bf x},t)=G({\bf x},{\bf x}_S,t)*s(t)$, is shown in Figures \ref{Fig4a}a -- \ref{Fig4a}d for $t=0.2$ s, $t=0.4$ s, $t=0.6$ s and $t=0.8$ s (note that the amplitudes along the wave fronts are again tapered at large propagation angles).
+We use a recursive ``layer-code'' method \citep{Kennett83Book} to model the response to this source.
+This response, $p({\bf x},t)=G({\bf x},{\bf x}_S,t)*s(t)$, is shown in Figures \ref{Fig4a}a -- \ref{Fig4a}d for $t=0.2$ s, $t=0.4$ s, $t=0.6$ s and $t=0.8$ s (note that the amplitudes along the wave fronts are again tapered at large propagation angles).
 The interfaces at $z=500$ m and $z=1500$ m partially reflect and partially transmit the waves.
 Figure \ref{Fig4a}d shows the first multiply reflected wave.

 For the same layered medium, the dipole Green's function $G_{\rm d}({\bf x},{\bf x}',t)$, for a dipole at ${\bf x}'$ on $\mathbb{S}_0$, is shown in Figure \ref{Fig4}.
-Snapshots of this Green's function for $t=0.2$ s and $t=0.4$ s are shown in Figure \ref{Fig4}a, whereas Figure \ref{Fig4}b shows a snapshot for $t=1.4$ s.
+Snapshots of this Green's function for $t=0.2$ s and $t=0.4$ s are shown in Figure \ref{Fig4}a, whereas Figure \ref{Fig4}b shows a snapshot for $t=1.4$ s, including the first multiply reflected event.
 Figure \ref{Fig4}c is a cross-section of $G_{\rm d}({\bf x},{\bf x}',t)$ along a vertical line through the dipole source, as a function of depth $z$ and time $t$.
 The vertical dashed lines in this figure at $t=0.2$ s, $t=0.4$ s and $t=1.4$ s correspond to the vertical dashed lines in the snapshots in Figures \ref{Fig4}a and \ref{Fig4}b.
 The vertical solid line in Figure \ref{Fig4}c at $t=0$ s indicates the causality condition, which states that $G_{\rm d}({\bf x},{\bf x}',t)$ is non-zero only after the source at $t=0$ (hence, right of this line).
 Figure \ref{Fig4}d is a ray diagram of this dipole Green's function.